underscoredotspace/ng-cleantoast/README.md

 </div>
 ````

-Sticky toasts are ever-so-slightly different:
+Sticky toasts are ever-so-slightly different to allow you to make them stand out:

 ````HTML
 <div class="ct-toasts">